Nitish1803/aws-lambda-with-api-gateway/README.md

 - Run `run.py` to deploy the service to AWS Cloud.

-- Check in `Cloudformation` is the stack is deployed or not.
+- Check in `Cloudformation` if the stack is deployed or not.

   ![CFN GET](./docs/images/CFN.png?raw=true)